“I am not an optimist. I am a very serious possibilist.” – Hans Rosling

 2. Just 200 years ago, 85% of the world population lived in extreme poverty.
 20 years ago it was 29%.
 Today only 9% live in extreme poverty while the majority of people (75%) around the globe live in middle-income countries.

 3. In 1997, 42% of the population of both India and China were living in extreme poverty.
-By 2017 that share had dropped to 12% and less than 1% for India and China, respectively.
+By 2017 that share had dropped to 12% in India and less than 1% for China.
 That means almost three-quarters of a billion fewer people are living in extreme poverty in these two countries than there were just 20 years earlier.

 4. In 1800, among all babies who were ever born, roughly half died during their childhood.
 Life expectancy was just 30 years and no country had a life expectancy above 40.
 Life expectancy at birth was only 45 years in 1870.
 The average life expectancy around the world today is 72.